rust-lang/rfcs/text/0000-target-tier-policy.md

   target may be demoted or removed if it becomes obsolete or no longer meets this requirement.
 - The target maintainer team must include at least 3 developers.
-- The target must build and pass tests reliably in CI.
+- The target must build and pass tests reliably in CI, for all components that Rust's CI considers mandatory.
   - The target must not disable an excessive number of tests or pieces of tests in the testsuite in order to do so.
 This is a subjective requirement.
   - If the target does not have host tools support, or if the target has low